aims-api/aims-tagging-node/README.md

 It's recommended to create a new file for each request handler.

+For calling an endpoint `batch.startTagging` credits are required, for each track in a batch user needs to have exactly one credit.
+To get information about credits availability, please call `apiUser.remainingMonthlyRequests` endpoint, property is named `remainingMonthlyRequests`.

 #### TypeScript

 You can import input and response types that are provided in every endpoint file.
 In order to validate response structure and prevent application from crashing, you may use [Zod](https://github.com/colinhacks/zod) library.